bitnami/charts-syncer/README.md

 In order to ease and accelerate the deployment, basic Kubernetes templates have been added to the `/deployment` folder.
 Follow the next steps to use them:

-1. Build a docker image containing the tool and push it to a docker registry so later on it can be consumed from Kubernetes.

-    ~~~bash
-    $ docker build -t IMAGE_NAME:TAG .
-    $ docker push IMAGE_NAME:TAG
-    ~~~

-1. Edit `deployment/cronjob.yaml` and replace the `IMAGE_NAME:TAG` placeholder by the real image name and tag.
+1. Edit `deployment/cronjob.yaml` and replace the `TAG` placeholder by a valid tag.
+For example, `v0.6.2`

-1. Edit the frequenty of execution by editing the `schedule` property.
-By default it will be run each 30 minutes.
+1. Edit the frequency of execution by editing the `schedule` property.
+By default, it will be run each 30 minutes.

 1. Edit the configuration file from `deployment/configmap.yaml` and specify your source and target chart repositories.